Favorite Fall Festivals/Events in Virginia

 Best for kids aged: It is best for preschool-aged children up to elementary school children.
 There is a toddler section, but I wouldn’t pay the high cost of a ticket for only a toddler (unless you had an older sibling).

-Why we love it: Cox farms does an amazing job at keeping everything neat and orderly with so many visitors.
+Why we love it: Cox farms does a fantastic job at keeping everything neat and orderly with so many visitors.
 We love the ride attendants that help keep the lines organized and all the little ones safe.
 We also love how creative the grounds are with something for everyone.
 It’s a favorite for many families and multiple generations.

 Tips: Try to avoid the busy weekends, bring a picnic and enjoy the music bands.
 Arrive early to get the most out of your day and avoid rainy days because they close the signs when it is raining.